girliemac/msteams-httpstatuscats/README.md

 ---

-If you want quickly try this app without running a server, try [the Glitch version of the code sample](https://glitch.com/~msteams-msg-extension-search)!
+If you want quickly try this app without running own server, try [the Glitch version of the code sample](https://glitch.com/~msteams-msg-extension-search)!

+Or fork this repo and try using a localhost tunnel like **ngrok**.

 ---